Categories of ATB practitioners:

 During the period of practice you will need to keep a logbook of your sessions.
 A sample sheet can be downloaded from the website.
 You will need to get in contact with Aloka and Joan and submit some of those for feedback.

-Work regularly with ATB exercises on your own or with a partner if needed (like in modelling) to enhance your awareness of how the exercise feels, where it goes and what it brings.
-You will need to log 50 hours.
-A log table can be downloaded from the website.
+Work regularly with ATB exercises on your own or with a partner if needed (like in modeling).
+So that you can integrate them in your body and enhance your awareness of what each exercise addresses and brings to you.

 Practice with groups

 Submit 50 hours of session-practice with others – session’s log table.

 You can choose 25 sessions from the logged practice sessions you have been doing, and add 25 more sessions after you have completed the second round of workshops.

 Submit accreditation for a basic anatomy course.
 Knowledge of the skeleton, muscles, organs and nervous system of the body is indispensable for ATB.

 From the practice you have been doing, choose 15 sessions and submit them as class plans.
 An example of a class plan can be downloaded from the website.